Road Trippin Summer 2019: Road Trip Family Fun Stop in Fairfax, Virginia

 Things To See And Do In Mosaic District

-- Many restaurants to choose from.
+- So many restaurants in the area.
 There are lots of choices for picky eaters.

 - Aside from upscale shopping centers, there is a big Target store across the street, that’s great for your shopping needs.
 I did our quick back-to-school shopping there.